Academy Software Foundation - Project Lifecycle

 • A README file welcoming new community members to the project and explaining why the project is useful and how to get started ( follow the guidelines at the README checklist to create an excellent README file ).

-• A CODEOWNERS or COMMITTERS file to define individuals or teams that are responsible for code in a repository; document current project owners and current and emeritus committers.
+• A CODEOWNERS or COMMITTERS file to define individuals or teams responsible for code in a repository; document current project owners and current and emeritus committers.

 • A RELEASE file that documents the release methodology, cadence, criteria, etc.